Bilot/AI-JACK-opensource-R/README.md

 java -version
 ```

+If there is no Java installation on your machine, this command should prompt installation.
+If you have an old version, you probably neet to update it.
+Java SE Runtime Environment installations can be found <a href="https://www.oracle.com/java/technologies/javase-jre8-downloads.html">here</a>.

 <p style='text-align: justify;'>
 To install the <b>AI-jack</b> package, all you need is to run the following command in <b>R</b> (making sure that the `devtools` package has been installed):
 </p>